-14. General Data Protection Regulation (GDPR) 2018
+15. General Data Protection Regulation (GDPR) 2016

-St David's C of E Primary School collects, uses and stores information about you and may receive information about you from your previous school.
+St David's C of E Primary School collects, uses and stores information about pupils and may receive information about them from their previous schools, as well as from other agencies who work/have worked with them.
 This information helps us:

-- Support your teaching and learning
+- Support teaching and learning

-- Follow and report on your progress
+- Follow and report on pupils' progress

-- Provide the right care and support for you
+- Provide the right care and support

-- · Understand how well your school is doing as a whole
+- Understand how well the school is doing as a whole

-The information we keep (although not limited to) includes contact details; assessment marks and results, attendance records; other information such as ethnic group or religion; special educational needs; and any relevant medical information.
+The information we keep (although not limited to) includes contact details; assessment marks and results, attendance records; other information such as ethnic group or religion; special educational needs; safe-guarding information and any relevant medical information.